build-on-aws/content/posts/run-large-language-models-with-ollama-and-lightsail-for-research/index.md

 $ ollama serve
 ```

-3. Check to see if it is installed:
+3. Check to see if it is installed.

 ```bash
 $ ollama –version